 Virtual Private Server (VPS) - This is a must if you are running your robot 24/7 365 days a year, most virtual servers boast 99.96% up-time.

-You will also need to monitor the robot’s performance and make adjustment where necessary throughout its lifetime.
+You will also need to monitor the robot’s performance and make adjustments where necessary throughout its lifetime.

 Catch Big Trends